rainforestapp/FrontendPractices/ReactComponents.md

 All PropTypes should be __required__ by default, and only relaxed if needed.

 ## 1 - Component Expressions - for logic-less components
-The most restrictive form of a stateless component is a fat arrow expression.
+The most restrictive form React component is a fat arrow expression.
 Here's an example:

 ```js
 const HelloComponent = ({ name }) => (<h1>{name}</h1>);
 ```

 This is basically just an expression, not allowing for logic of any kind.
-We love this form because it's the simplest most restrictive form of component.
+It's the simplest, most restrictive form of component.

 To add proptypes to component expressions, simply attach them to the variable:
 ```